Subalpine Daisy, Mountain Daisy

 30, 2005.
 Unlike other fleabanes found on Mt.
 Adams, it has broad ray flowers

-The photo above shows a nice cluster of subalpine
+The photo at left shows a nice cluster of subalpine

 daisy as seen along the Round the Mt.
 Trail to the east of Salt Creek on the